mitnk/cicada/docs/builtins.md

 Listing all jobs in [job control](https://github.com/mitnk/cicada/blob/master/docs/jobc.md).
 See also `bg`, `fg`.

+## minfd

+Get minimal file descriptor number in current shell process.
+This builtin is hardly useful for users, mainly using in debugging cicada.

 ## read

 Read a line from the standard input and split it into fields.